Gayatri1626/AI_code_analyzer/README.md

-# Carbon Crunch: Code Quality Analyzer
+# Code Quality Analyzer

 ## Overview
-Carbon Crunch is a comprehensive tool for analyzing code quality in Python and JavaScript files, providing detailed insights and recommendations.
+This is a comprehensive tool for analyzing code quality in Python and JavaScript files, providing detailed insights and recommendations.

 ## Features
 - Analyze .py, .js, and .jsx files